sjwaight/fleet-ad-demo-app/readme.md

 ### Steps

-1. Modify the `main.bicepparam` file, setting details on VM sizes, number of member clusters (recommendation is minimum of 2), and the Azure region where the resources will be deployed.
+1. Modify the `infra/main.bicepparam` file, setting details on VM sizes, number of member clusters (recommendation is minimum of 2), and the Azure region where the resources will be deployed.
 You can use non-production VM sizes for this demo.

 1. Run the following command to deploy the Azure resources: